Add a software defined radio (SDR) to your transceiver to make a 'real-time' panadapter

-I have this setup using and SDR play and Yaesu FT991, the connections straightforward and does not interfere with my SignaLink sound card connection or PC USB control cables.
+I have this setup using an SDR play and Yaesu FT991, the connections straightforward and does not interfere with my SignaLink sound card connection or PC USB control cables.

 The SRD console software will synchronise the tuned frequency between the SDR radio and transceiver.
 This allows for 'point and click' tuning directly through your PC or via the tuning dial on your transceiver.
-To access this feature click on the '?' symbol in the 'External radio' window on the left side bar in SDR consol.
+To access this feature, click on the '?' symbol in the 'External radio' window on the left sidebar in SDR console application.
 The settings required to synchronise the SDR and the transceiver can be found here.

 Note: To save your SDR (just in case there is an issue) keep this disconnected when first testing!

 The RTR-2 panel switches should be set as follows:

 When the PTT switch is pressed, the RX ANT LED should turn red, indicating that the relay has switched out the aux antenna circuit.